 This function can be used to check the status of a current image upload.
 If all segments have been added, it will calculate the checksum of the entire image.
-If not all segments have been added, it will instead return an error code and an array of the ten first missing segments (maximum).
+If all segments have not been added, it will instead return an error code and an array of the ten first missing segments (maximum).

-Argument name Туре Direction Decription checksum uint32_t out Data checksum if the image is complete.
-0 otherwise An array of the first 10 missing segments.
-If the image is mlist uint16_t out complete, no data will be entered into this variable.
+Argument name Туре Direction Decription Checksum uint32_t out Data checksum if the image is complete.
+0 otherwise Mlist uint16_t out An array of the first 10 missing segments.
+If the image is complete, no data will be entered into this variable.
 If only the checksum is of interest this may be a NULL pointer.
-The amount of elements in the missing segment array.
-If mlength uint16_t out only the checksum is of interest this may be a NULL pointer.
+Mlength uint16_t out The number of elements in the missing segment array.
+If only the checksum is of interest this may be a NULL pointer.

 Return value Description

 0 Success

 -ENODATA Not enough data - some data segments missing

 -ENOENT No upload in progress

--EINVAL NULL pointer in arguments